GreptimeTeam/docs/docs/reference/sql/limit.md

 LIMIT number_of_rows;
 ```

 The number_of_rows parameter specifies the maximum number of rows to be returned.
-If the value of this parameter is
+If the value of this parameter is negative, no rows will be returned.

-negative, no rows will be returned.
+## Examples

 Consider the following table named "system_metrics":